Scurry, Texas

 Scurry is a town in Kaufman County, Texas, United States.
 It was incorporated in 2003.
 As of the 2020 census, it had a population of 688.

-Scurry is named after Scurry Dean.
+Scurry is named for Confederate General William Read Scurry.
 The arrival of the Texas and Pacific Railway in the 1870s established the settlement as a shipment point for area farmers.
-When local residents requested a post office, they submitted the name Scurry – in honor of Scurry Dean, who was killed during the Civil War.
+When local residents requested a post office, they submitted the name Scurry – in honor of Gen. Scurry, who was killed during the Civil War at the Battle of Jenkins' Ferry in April 1864.
 Post service began in 1883 and a year later, Scurry had an estimated population of fifty.

 Geography

 Scurry is located along State Highway 34 in southwestern Kaufman County, 7 mi southwest of Kaufman and 34 mi southeast of Dallas.

 According to the U.S. Census Bureau, the town has an area of 5.0 sqkm, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Scurry has a humid subtropical climate, Cfa on climate maps.